Microsoft/azure-docs.cs-cz/articles/governance/policy/tutorials/create-custom-policy-definition.md

 ```

 The completed definition can be used to create a new policy.
 Portal and each SDK (Azure CLI, Azure PowerShell, and REST API) accept the definition in different ways, so review the commands for each to validate correct usage.
 Then assign it, using the parameterized effect, to appropriate resources to manage the security of your storage accounts.

+## <a name="clean-up-resources"></a>Vyčištění prostředků

+If you're done working with resources from this tutorial, use the following steps to delete any of the assignments or definitions created above:

+1. Select **Definitions** (or **Assignments** if you're trying to delete an assignment) under **Authoring** in the left side of the Azure Policy page.

+1. Vyhledejte novou definici iniciativy nebo zásady (nebo přiřazení), kterou chcete odebrat.

+1. Klikněte na řádek pravým tlačítkem nebo vyberte tři tečky na konci definice (nebo přiřazení) a pak vyberte **Odstranit definici** (nebo **Odstranit přiřazení**).

 ## <a name="review"></a>Revize